 - Lapses by CHS shall be covered and discussed with society members

-- Rectifications done in the report shall be submitted in form ‘O’ to sub-registrar by discussing with the MC.
+- Rectifications done in the report shall be submitted in form ‘O’ to the sub-registrar by discussing with the MC.

 Annual Budget –